 Each move-in and move-out day is different depending on the unit.
-Please call Sierra’s Student Housing Department to find out specifics.
+Please see the unit description for the availability date listed.

 Unfortunately, no. We would love to have your unit ready early, but we have a tight schedule to get your unit ready on the date we list as your move-in date.

 Most of our residents originally viewed the unit by asking the current residents to see it first.
 They will understand and hopefully be accommodating if you ask them nicely to see their unit.
 If they don’t, please don’t pressure them and call us.
 We will give notice and schedule a date and time for you.